esesmuedgars/IdeaKit/README.md

 ### Documentation deep linking into source code

-[Jordan Morgan](https://twitter.com/JordanMorgan10) in his Twitter [post](https://twitter.com/JordanMorgan10/status/1384865768039399430) shows how to deep-link from a markdown file to source code.
+[Jordan Morgan](https://twitter.com/JordanMorgan10) in his Twitter [post](https://twitter.com/JordanMorgan10/status/1384865768039399430) shows how to deep-link from a markdown file to the source code.

 ### Recording videos using an iOS simulator and saving them as animated GIF images